 Do not use this mode if deleting multiple lines at once is the preferred use case.

 Delete is a mode of the responsive table and therefore cannot be used together with single selection or multiselection.

 Because the controls inside line items are handled by the corresponding control behaviors, clicking on an interactive control within a line item does not trigger the navigation event.

 To allow navigation from a line item, set sap.m.ListType to “navigation” within the corresponding item (sap.m.ColumnListItem/ sap.m.ListItemBase, property: type, value: sap.m.ListType.Navigation).
-This will create indicator at the end of the line (“>”) and the entire line item will become clickable.
+This creates an indicator at the end of the line (“>”) and the entire line item becomes clickable.
 Clicking on the line triggers the navigation event.
 Use this to navigate to a new page containing line item details.
 In rare cases, you can also use the navigation mode for category navigation without navigating to another page.

 If no navigation is possible, set sap.m.ListType to “inactive”.

 Navigation is a list item type and therefore cannot be used together with “edit”, or in combination with click events for the entire item (“active”).